 “Burning in my veins” could point to drug use, rage, or emotional pain that feels like fire inside.

-At its core, “Runaway Train” is about the kind of pain that doesn’t go away when you sleep, when you run, or when you try to escape.
-The lyrics show what it feels like to be deep in depression, stuck in a cycle of hopelessness and emotional exhaustion.
+“Runaway Train” is about the kind of pain that doesn’t go away when you sleep, when you run, or when you try to escape.
+It shows what it feels like to be deep in depression, stuck in a cycle of hopelessness and emotional exhaustion.
 The runaway train is a clear metaphor for that feeling of being pulled along by something too powerful to stop.

 There’s also a possible layer of drug addiction here.
 Lines like “burning in my veins” and “ticket for a runaway train” suggest the kind of numbness and chaos that comes with using drugs to avoid deeper pain.